tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 First of all, the calibrator will designate one of the lidars (as defined in the launch file) as the `mapping lidar` for mapping purposes.
 The pointcloud from this lidar utilizes either the NDT or GICP algorithm to calculate the pose and also stores the pointcloud as a map for future usage.
 Several rules are defined below.

 - For each `N` meter, a keyframe will be saved, which is used for calibration and for mapping.
-- If the distance between the last frame and the current pointcloud is more than `D` meters, the pointcloud will be saved as a frame, which is used to complement keyframes.
+- If the distance between the last frame and the current pointcloud is more than the `D` meters, the pointcloud will be saved as a frame, which is used to complement keyframes.
 - The pointcloud used as a reference during mapping consists of the last `K` mapping keyframes.
 Whenever there is a new keyframe, the reference pointcloud is recomputed.

 #### Step 2: Calibration data preparation (using calibration lidars)